lupyuen/lupyuen.github.io/src/app.md

 # Initial RAM Disk

-_Now we know how NuttX Kernel starts a NuttX App..._
+_OK we know how NuttX Kernel starts a NuttX App..._

 _But where are the NuttX Apps stored?_